-Letting go of a man you love, even when you’re in an unhealthy or abusive relationship, is one of the hardest things you’ll do.
+Letting go of a man you love, even when you’re in an abusive relationship, may be one of the hardest things you’ll do.
 One of the most important things is to learn why you’re staying with him — what’s holding you back.

-And, here’s what research shows about the stages of leaving an abusive relationship…
+First, here’s what research shows about the stages of abuse and how to leave an abusive relationship.

 According to a University of Illinois journal article, abused woman go through a five-step process of leaving abusive relationships.
 Below are the fives stages, based doctoral candidate Lyndal Khaw’s dissertation work at the U of I.